Charla Miller with Dr. Barb

 Barb: Where can listeners find your book?

 Charla: You can find my book on Amazon, and you can find it on Balboa Press by author.
-So probably Amazon.com is going to be your first place, and if you’d like to buy it through Balboa Press, you can buy it there.
-I’m in Barnes and Noble – you’ll probably have to order it through that.
+So probably Amazon.com is going to be your first place and I’m in Barnes and Noble – you’ll probably have to order it through that.
 And I’m also in many of the bookstores here.
 In Idaho, I’m at the Rediscover Book Shop in downtown Boise, Idaho, as well as Chapter One in Ketchum, Idaho, which is in Sun Valley.

 Barb: I just want to mention again, the book is entitled Wonder and Beauty: My Journey from Heartbreak to Healing through the Wonder of Horses.